-Answer: DynoRotor's initial manufacturing may be in Canada and the USA (our prime manufacturer FLEX have been selected).
+Answer: DynoRotor's initial manufacturing may be in Canada and the UK. (our prime manufacturer FLEX has been selected).
 DynoRotor intends to negotiate exclusive strategic partnerships with one or more transnational companies for the larger quantity sales, and support of DynoRotor’s worldwide.
-DynoRotor will continue to develop and license new "Powered by Waterotor" products.
+DynoRotor will continue to develop and license our products.

 Answer: Our initial target markets for DynoRotor are the following:

 a).
-The 1 billion people today that do not have electricity and will never be connected to the grid
+The 800 million people today that do not have electricity and will never be connected to the grid

 Answer: DynoRotor is addressing a combined market size of $128 billion in 2019 growing to $200 billion by 2024

 Generator market size $29 billion by 2024, a CAGR of 5.60% (800m living with expensive power) according to Market and Markets

 12).
 Question: Where does DynoRotor plan on doing its long term testing?

 Answer: DynoRotor plans on doing long term (3-5 years) testing at various Partner locations throughout the world, such as in Canada, UK, Micronesia, Indonesia, Philippines, Caribbean, and many other island nations.

 DynoRotor will also test with strategic partners (and places) around the world.